Nicole-lq/StateTransitionD_MarkovCh/README.md

-# Markov Chain Diagrams for Cost Allocation and State Transition Analysis
+# Markov Chain diagrams for cost allocation and state transition analysis

 This repository provides Python scripts to create visual diagrams representing state transitions in Markov chains.
 Using the `pydot` library, these scripts define states, assign transition probabilities, and generate SVG diagrams to visualize the flows between transient and absorbing states in various scenarios.